ketaiq/ketaiq.github.io/_news/icse_ds_accepted.md

 ---
 date: "December 2023"
-text: "My paper <em>Autonomic Testing: Testing with Scenarios from Production</em> is accepted by ICSE '24: Doctoral Symposium! 🎉"
+text: "My paper <em>Autonomic Testing: Testing with Scenarios from Production</em> is accepted to ICSE '24: Doctoral Symposium! 🎉"
 ---